 Of course, there’s a steady stream of new operators, weapons, maps, and combat tools added to the game, continually updating and refreshing content.

 What makes Rainbow Six Siege so great, however, is its insistence on preserving the most important components of the tactical shooter genre.

 That’s without mentioning the maps, which are designed specifically to ingrain the player in a real-world battle zone.
 We can’t recommend this game enough for those who want a shooter where every moment matters.
-Check our beginner tips for some help on getting started.
+Check out our Rainbow Six Siege tips for beginners for some help on getting started.

-4. Brothers in Arms: Hell’s Highway
+5. Brothers in Arms: Hell’s Highway